SAFE-Video-2025

 📊 Overview

-To advance the state of the art in video forensics, we are launching a funded evaluation challenge at the Authenticity and Provenance in the Age of Generative AI (APAI) workshop at ICCV 2025.
-This challenge will drive innovation in detecting and attributing fully synthetic and manipulated video content.
-It will focus on several critical dimensions, including generalizability across diverse visual domains, robustness against evolving generative video techniques, and scalability for real-world deployment.
-As generative video technologies rapidly advance—with increasing accessibility and sophistication of image-to-video, text-to-video, and adversarially optimized pipelines—the need for effective and reliable solutions to authenticate visual content has become urgent.
-Sponsored by the ULRI Digital Safety Research Institute, this initiative aims to mobilize the research community to confront these challenges and strengthen global efforts in media integrity and trust.
+The SAFE: Synthetic Video Detection Challenge will drive innovation in detecting and attributing synthetic and manipulated video content.
+It will focus on several critical dimensions of synthetic video detection performance, including generalizability across diverse visual domains, robustness against evolving generative video techniques, and scalability for real-world deployment.
+As generative video technologies advance rapidly—with increasing accessibility and sophistication of image-to-video, text-to-video, and adversarially optimized pipelines—the need for effective and reliable solutions to authenticate video content has become urgent.
+We aim to mobilize the research community to address this need and strengthen global efforts in media integrity and trust.

 All participants are required to register for the competition